mnesarco/mnesarco.github.io/_posts/2020-07-23-python-metaprogramming-properties-on-steroids.md

 </div>
 <br />
-In this article, I will use metaprogramming to change how properties are defined in a class, how they can be docummented, initialized, how to set a default value, how to make them readonly and observable, and as a bonus, I will improve memory usage of the objects created by the class.
-And as a bonus 2, I will seal the object against attribute injections.
+In this article, I will use metaprogramming to change how properties are defined in a class, how they can be documented, initialized, how to set a default value, how to make them read-only and observable, and as a bonus, I will improve memory usage of the objects created by the class.
+And as a second bonus, I will seal the object against attribute injections.
 I call this "Properties on Steroids".

 ## Requirements

-1. A property must be defined in a succint and pythonic way.
+1. A property must be defined in a succinct and pythonic way.
 2. A property definition can setup a default value.
 3. A property must support docstring (`__doc__`).
 4. A Property can have a type hint.
-5. A Property can be read only or read and write.
+5. A Property can be read-only or read-and-write.
 6. A Property can be observable.
 7. A Property must not use more memory than traditional python property (@property)
-8. Bonus: Field stotage can be optimized
+8. Bonus: Field storage can be optimized
 9. Bonus2: Objects created from the class must be protected from field injection.
 10. **DO NOT USE A METACLASS**